theshka/WiiScale-EmailRelay/README.md

 - The listener script will email your weight to IFTTT.
 - IFTTT recipe will automatically record your weight to FitBit.
 - Use SyncSolver to automatically sync FitBit data to Apple Health.

+## F.A.Q
+At some point during all of this you might ask:

+-Q: "But, the WiiScale app has a spot to login with FitBit, why can't I just use that?"
+-A: Well, you could-- at one point.
+But it no longer works... this is a great alternative to continue syncing with FitBit.